Skip to content

 Slow analysisLarge codebaseRun from subdirectory

-Different results in CIDifferent working directoryEnsure same cd path
+Different results in CIDifferent working directoryEnsure same path

 Rules not excludedPath pattern mismatchCheck TOML syntax